BasiraS/data_analytics/Python/Unit 2 - Python Fundamentals/README.md

 + Create, use, and understand why functions are useful and necessary for programming.

 ## Projects:
-In addition to multiple assignments that provide practice on core concepts, students will be engaged in projects that develop their skills using functions and looping through datasets.
+In addition to multiple assignments that provide practice on core concepts, engaged in projects that helped develop skills functions and looping through datasets.